esi-neuroscience/syncopy/doc/source/tutorials/welch.rst

 Investigating the Effects of the Overlap Parameter as a Function of Signal Length
 ---------------------------------------------------------------------------------

-Here, we want to illustrate the effects of the chosen overlap between windows (`cfg.toi`), on signals of different lengths.
+Here, we want to illustrate the effects of the chosen overlap between windows (`toi`), on signals of different lengths.

 For this, we investigate various combinations of signal length and overlap.
 For each combination, we realize several instantiations of white noise and run Welch's method to get an estimate of the power spectral density.
 We then compute the variance of the estimates.
 Here is a visualization of the result (`source <../_static/welch_params.txt>`_):